 There was but a single light source into the cluttered, dowdy interior; a single window of hard reinforced plastic.
-I surveyed the room where their entire possessions lay – cups and plates rested in a blue cupboard, whose paint was partly peeling.
+I surveyed the room where the entire possessions lay – cups and plates rested in a blue cupboard, whose paint was partly peeling.
 Drying clothes hung across the ceiling, and a tall pile of mattresses dominated one portion of the room.
-Almost every item I saw was functional, there was nothing superfluous.
-Save for the solar powered battery and television with DVD player, this abode could have easily passed for a home from 50 years prior.
+Almost every item I saw was functional.
+There was nothing superfluous.
+Save for the solar-powered battery and television with DVD player; this abode could have quickly passed for a home from 50 years prior.

-After dinner, the same room was transformed into a bedroom, and it was the wife’s role to attend to every household duty, which included making beds by placing many layers of blankets on the floor for the men folk.
+After dinner, the same room was transformed into a bedroom, and it was the wife’s role to attend to every household duty, which included making beds by placing many layers of blankets on the floor for the menfolk.
 This was “women’s work” as I was later informed.
-I originally believed there to be a strong delineation of roles; men undertook all farm tasks and women all house duties.
+I initially believed there was a strong delineation of roles; men undertook all farm tasks and women all house duties.
 This was an incorrect assumption for the next day I saw the wife assist the husband herd goats into a pen.

 Perhaps something can be learned from those who have only one choice; the value of relationships over possessions, the joy of simplicity over complexity, and the contentment of wisely choosing life’s path amongst the many that are on offer.”